 Lame-duck interim coach Bernie Bickerstaff called the shots for the second straight game following the firing of Mike Brown on Friday with the team off to a 1-4 start — their worst in 19 years.
 They throttled Golden State 101-77 at Staples Center several hours after the change.

-Jason Thompson had 15 points and 10 assists for Sacramento before fouling out with 9:46 left in the game.
-Jimmer Fredette scored a team-high 18 points, most coming after the outcome was long decided.
+The Kings were forced to play short-handed with center DeMarcus Cousins and backup forward Thomas Robinson serving suspensions without pay.
+Forward Jason Thompson, shifting to center in place of Cousins, had 15 points and 10 assists for Sacramento before fouling out with 9:46 left.
+Jimmer Fredette scored a team-high 18, most coming after the outcome was long decided.

 Cousins began his two-game ban for confronting a Spurs TV analyst in a hostile manner following a 97-86 home loss to San Antonio on Friday night.
 Robinson completed his two-game absence, following his vicious elbow to the throat of Detroit's Jonas Jerebko during Sacramento's 105-103 home win last Wednesday.
 Cousins loses about $70,500 in salary and Robinson more than $82,000.

 The Lakers built a 72-57 lead with an 11-0 run, capped by Bryant's two free throws with 4:26 left in the third quarter.
 They extended the margin to as many as 22 with 4:23 remaining on a pair of 3-pointers 40 seconds apart by Metta World Peace.
 He and Paul Gasol each finished with 18 points.